carlotorniai/Zproject/README.md

 Title: "Wil I become a data scientist?"

 I want to do a
-Cluster analysis of data scientist profiles (in my network) first of all and have a look and visualize distributions of sets of features
+Cluster analysis of data scientist profiles (in my network or the most I can find...) first of all and have a look and visualize distributions of sets of features
 - Year of experience before getting the data scientist title
 - Background